metio/terraform-provider-k8s/docs/data-sources/org_eclipse_che_che_cluster_v2_manifest.md

 - `o_auth_access_token_max_age_seconds` (Number) Access token max age for tokens to set in the OpenShift 'OAuthClient' resource used to set up identity federation on the OpenShift side.
 0 means no expiration.
 - `o_auth_client_name` (String) Name of the OpenShift 'OAuthClient' resource used to set up identity federation on the OpenShift side.
 - `o_auth_scope` (String) Access Token Scope.
 This field is specific to Che installations made for Kubernetes only and ignored for OpenShift.
 - `o_auth_secret` (String) Name of the secret set in the OpenShift 'OAuthClient' resource used to set up identity federation on the OpenShift side.
+For Kubernetes, this can either be the plain text oAuthSecret value, or the name of a kubernetes secret which contains a key 'oAuthSecret' and the value is the secret.
+NOTE: this secret must exist in the same namespace as the 'CheCluster' resource and contain the label 'app.kubernetes.io/part-of=che.eclipse.org'.

 <a id="nestedatt--spec--networking--auth--advanced_authorization"></a>
 ### Nested Schema for `spec.networking.auth.advanced_authorization`